 Alpine Points List Downloads

-To Lookup an athlete's current points, ranking, and race results use Member History and Results under My USSA.
-The Rankings Viewer is also found under My USSA.
+To Lookup an athlete's current points, ranking, and race results use the Member tools.